-Following the success of the initial Nimble Storage implementation, a decision was made to deploy a second CS300 storage array at the company's second data centre in Wellington.
+Following the success of the initial Nimble Storage implementation, a decision was made to deploy a second CS300 storage array at the company's second data center in Wellington.
 The array was installed within a month and, together with the Auckland array, provides a total capacity of 60TB.

-"In each data centre we were able to reduce the footprint required for storage," says Duanne.
+"In each data center we were able to reduce the footprint required for storage," says Duanne.
 "This is particularly important when rack space is tight and we are also keen to keep a lid on our power and cooling costs."